-Hall, in his presentation speech, acknowledged the history of the award, including the duty to former recipients to ensure it remained a valued award within the organisation.
+In introducing the award, Hall acknowledged its history and importance, including the duty to former recipients to ensure it remained a valued award within the organisation.

 "The previous recipients of the award have all been extremely valueable and well-respected members of our organisation, and that was an important factor for me to consider."

-Hall spoke highly of the TTRA's management committee, reinforcing his gratitude for the contribution to the association that each member has made.
+Hall spoke highly of the volunteers on the TTRA's management committee, reinforcing his gratitude for the contribution to the association that each member has made.

 "As always, Denise, Chris, and Lachlan have been invaluable, and even though it goes without saying, the outcomes we have achieved every Sunday, Monday, and Tuesday simply wouldn't be possible without their dedication and hard work."